ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 # Sentinel-1 InSAR Product Guide

 ## Introduction
 Interferometric SAR (InSAR) processing uses two SAR images of the same area to determine geometric properties of the surface.
-With InSAR, Digital elevation models (DEMs) can be routinely created (SRTM, GLO-30).
-Moreover, two or more pairs of images can be used to extract surface motion or deformation at the millimeter level scale.
+Using two or more pairs of images, this method can be used to extract surface motion or deformation at the millimeter level scale.

 ### Contents of InSAR guide
 The InSAR workflow used to create HyP3 InSAR surface motion products constitutes a large portion of this document.
 Users are cautioned to read the sections on limitations and error sources in InSAR products before attempting to use InSAR data.
 Sections on data sources and application examples are presented as well.
 For a more complete description of the properties of SAR, see our *Introduction to SAR* guide.